 Skip to main content

-The Student Perception of Instruction (SPI) is administered online near the end of each term to give students the opportunity to rate their instructors’ performance.
-After the grades due deadline, the collected data is processed by the Test Scoring office and the results are then delivered to the Faculty Excellence office, which oversees the entire process.
-They will review the results and then deliver them to their respective colleges.
+The Student Perception of Instruction (SPI) process is governed by the Faculty Senate and the Faculty Excellence office.
+Surveys are made available online to students near the end of each term to give them the opportunity to rate their instructors’ performance.
+After the grades due deadline, the collected data is processed, and the results are handed over to Faculty Excellence for review and delivery to their respective colleges.

 Data for courses with fewer than five students enrolled is intentionally excluded from the results and will not be released.
 No Exceptions!
 This policy was set by the Faculty Senate years ago and is still in effect.
 Please do not ask to check on missing course reports if the course did not have at least five students enrolled.